ShilpaPF/premier_league_predictions/README.md

 **Parameters:**
 - df (pandas.DataFrame): The input dataframe.
 - columns (list): List of column names to check.
 **Returns:**
 - pandas.DataFrame: Dataframe with outliers removed.

 ## Output

 The script generates visualizations and prints summaries, including:
-- Distribution of goals scored.
+-Distribution of goals scored.
-- Home vs Away performance comparisons.
+-Home vs. Away performance comparisons.
-- Feature importance for predictions.
+-Feature importance for predictions.
-- Model accuracy and classification report.
+-Model accuracy and classification report.

 ## License

-This project is open-source
+This project is open-source and released under the MIT License.

 ## Acknowledgements

 - Dataset provided by Kaggle.
-- Inspired by football analytics communities.
+- Inspired by football analytics communities and previous research in sports analytics.